You know how certain people love nothing more than to criticize and poke holes in anything they encounter?

 You’ll notice that the video follows a very simple template of “problem + here’s how the product helps to solve it.”
 We focus explicitly on how the client’s product scales and grows with the customers’ needs.
 That way, we position it not as an expense, but as an investment.
 Plus, the viewers get to imagine how their own dental practice might grow and associate this best-case scenario future with the product.

 Weaving your marketing message into a story is a sure-fire way to make it more compelling and more memorable.
 Humans are hard-wired to remember and retell stories, and there are certain narratives we just can’t resist.

-You can use this fascination with stories to create a powerful whiteboard animation video.
+You can use this fascination with stories to create a powerful whiteboard and cartoon animation video.
 It doesn’t need to be a Hollywood-worthy three-act tale of great adventure, either — just take your character from “before” to “after”, and connect the dots for your viewers using your offer!